 The New American 2017-2018: Our Alumni Magazine

-Fellowship awarded to support work towards an MFA in Film Directing at UCLA
+Fellowship awarded to support work towards an MFA in Film Directing at University of California, Los Angeles (UCLA)

 Tiffanie is an award-winning filmmaker.
 As an MFA candidate at UCLA, she makes films that incorporate her unique outsider perspective and expand the breadth of the American experience represented in film.